johnywakim02/strive-flow/README.md

 - inside inspect, go to application tab
 - find IndexedDB and expand it
 - you will be able to see the box data and delete said data/boxes

+# Ideas

+- Add a page for usual habits and custom habits.
+- Add a page for inspirations for rules and principles
+- Add a page to explain what each is and how it work